threader/OneFileLinux/README.md

 Because we can?
 (Thank you original author btw! - and theregister.co.uk for the article on OFL!)

-This can be useful when you need Linux on bare metal, say in case of emergency, to boot/chroot further into encrypted volumes and images etc. for securely booting.
+This can be useful when you need Linux on bare metal, in case of emergency, to boot/chroot further into encrypted volumes and images etc. file hashing for securely booting onwards etc.

-.
-In comparison with Live USB flash, one file Linux setups permanently in EFI partition and can boot any time later.
+In comparison with Live USB flash, OneFileLinux lives permanently in EFI partition and can boot at any time later in a hardend read only env.

 ## Run on Macbook
+* NB: I threader, don not have a MacBook.

 #### 1. Download OneFileLinux.efi from link above.